Phillip-a-richmond/GenomeAnalysisModule/README.md

 # Introduction to Genomic Analysis Workshop Series
-> This is the website for the UBC Advanced Research Computing (ARC) Genomic Analysis Workshop Series.
+> This is the website for the Genomic Analysis Workshop Series hosted by UBC Advanced Research Computing (ARC), Compute Canada's WestGrid division, and BC Children's Hospital Evidence 2 Innovation Consortium.
 Our mission is to teach genomic analysis and connect compute resources to researchers at UBC and across Canada.

 ---